Genivia/ugrep/README.md

 - ugrep is a drop-in replacement for BSD and GNU grep ([copy or symlink `ug` to `grep`, and to `egrep` and to `fgrep`](#grep)), unlike other popular grep claiming to be "grep alternatives" or "replacements" when those actually implement incompatible command-line options and use an incompatible regex matcher, i.e. Perl regex only versus POSIX BRE (grep) and ERE (egrep) when ugrep supports all regex modes

-- [ugrep is typically faster](https://github.com/Genivia/ugrep-benchmarks) than rg, ag, and GNU grep using the high-performance regex engine [RE/flex](https://github.com/Genivia/RE-flex)
+- [ugrep is typically faster](https://github.com/Genivia/ugrep-benchmarks) than rg, ag, and GNU grep

 - full Unicode extended regex pattern syntax with multi-line pattern matching without any special command-line options